IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 - def FFT part as a function, then call it in training loop.
 Error needs to be done on FFT output.
 - Magnitude of frequency is just some paramter.
 Take predicted output of FFT and compare to simulated FFT.
 - Probably no need scaling as FFT is normalized.
 Shouldn't see any weird things.
 - First thing to figure out is how to make FFT into a single perfect function.

+## Updates 22/7/2025 ##
+- From collaborators' FFT script, window_size = 100 and sampling rate = 1999.99/s
+- Simulation data only runs from 0 to 1s, so I reduced window_size to 0.1s but kept the sampling rate.
+Thus, t_eval = jnp.linspace(0, 1, 2000).
+- I get 200 time points per FFT window.
+- Attained FFT function.
+Facing errors when implementing for loss calculation.
+Shaping and index errors.